RLHF-And-Friends/.github/profile/README.md

 # RLHF & Friends

-Rain all day fine tuning all night
+Rain all day, fine-tuning all night